Inverse bubbles from broken supersymmetry

-In this paper, we will focus on the first transition that will take place in the expanding universe, namely the $R$--symmetry breaking FOPT towards the vacuum with $\langle x \rangle \neq 0$.
-As we shall see, this PT can actually proceed according to either the direct or the inverse hydrodynamics (see Ref.~\cite{Barni:2024lkj, Bea:2024bxu}) depending on the microscopic coupling constant $\lambda$ entering the superpotential in Eq.\,\eqref{eq:W} (while the second FOPT restoring $R$--symmetry will always be direct).
-This is shown in Fig.\,\ref{fig:Tnuc}, where the nucleation temperature as a function of $\lambda$ is indicated by the red line (keeping $m/\sqrt{F}=2$ fixed).
-As we can see, for all points nucleation takes place very close to the temperature where the barrier actually disappears.
-For $\lambda \lesssim 1.63$, bubble nucleation occurs in the region where the hydrodynamics will be the one based on the direct detonation and deflagration type of solutions, while for $1.63 \lesssim \lambda \lesssim 1.68$ the hydrodynamics will be inverse, as we shall discuss in detail in the next sections.
+Overall, the system undergoes two phase transitions, namely \textit{(1)} the breaking of the $R$--symmetry at high temperatures and \textit{(2)} its restoration at low temperatures, which turn out to be first order and governed by a thermal barrier.
+More details on the standard derivation of the effective potential for $x$ and the associated thermal history can be found in App.\,\ref{app:effect_pot} and references therein\,\cite{PhysRevD.7.1888,Quiros:1999jp,Curtin:2016urg}, as well as in Ref.\,\cite{Craig:2020jfv}.

-For each value of the coupling constant $\lambda$, we also evaluate numerically the duration of the FOPT compared to one Hubble time, obtaining typical values of $\beta/H = \mathcal{O}(10^4)$, where as usual $\beta = -\frac{d}{dt} S_3/T$ and $S_3$ is the $O(3)$ bounce action (see Appendix \ref{app:dynamics} for more details).
+In this paper, we will focus on the first transition that will take place in the expanding universe, namely the $R$--symmetry breaking FOPT: $\langle x=0 \rangle \rightarrow \langle x \neq 0\rangle$.
+As it turns out, this FOPT can actually proceed according to either the direct or the inverse hydrodynamics (the latter presented in Ref.~\cite{Barni:2024lkj, Bea:2024bxu}) depending on the microscopic coupling constant $\lambda$ entering the superpotential in Eq.\,\eqref{eq:W}, while the second $R$--symmetry restoring FOPT will always be direct.

-{\it Thermodynamics and hydrodynamics of the SUSY model --} In the early universe, FOPTs can be modelled as the interplay between a scalar field \(\phi\), whose vacuum expectation value represents the order parameter of the transition, and the surrounding plasma which is often well described by a relativistic fluid.
+{\it Thermodynamics and hydrodynamics of $R$--symmetry breaking --} In the early universe, FOPTs can be modelled as the interplay between a scalar field \(\phi\), whose vacuum expectation value represents the order parameter of the transition, and the surrounding plasma which is often well described by a relativistic fluid.
 The energy--momentum tensor of the system consists then of those two contributions, $T^{\mu\nu} = T^{\mu\nu}_{\text{fluid}} + T^{\mu\nu}_{\phi}$, with

 where \(u^\mu\) is the four-velocity of the fluid, \(e\) is the energy density, \(p\) is the pressure and \(V(\phi)\) is the scalar potential.
 The pressure is related to the free energy as $p = - \mathcal{F}$, while the energy and enthalpy density are given by \bea e = T \frac{dp}{dT} - p \, , \qquad w = e + p = T \frac{dp}{dT} \, . \eea